Audio services not responding to issues or errors is considered the most common issue of Windows devices.

 You also need to go through antivirus on your device as it may cause problems to your audio and sound device.

-So, let’s check out how you can fix audio services not responding issue from Windows 10:
+So, let’s check out how you can fix the audio services not responding issue from Windows 10:

 - Click on the RPC Endpoint Mapper option.